Shaken baby syndrome: Disputed validity and legal issues

 In 2012, Norman Guthkelch, the neurosurgeon often credited with "discovering" the diagnosis of SBS, published an article "after 40 years of consideration", which is harshly critical of shaken baby prosecutions based solely on the triad of injuries.
 Again, in 2012, Guthkelch stated in an interview, "I think we need to go back to the drawing board and make a more thorough assessment of these fatal cases, and I am going to bet ... that we are going to find in every – or at least the large majority of cases, the child had another severe illness of some sort which was missed until too late."
 Furthermore, in 2015, Guthkelch went so far as to say, "I was against defining this thing as a syndrome in the first instance.
 To go on and say every time you see it, it's a crime ...
 It became an easy way to go into jail."

 Teri Covington, who runs the National Center for Child Death Review Policy and Practice, worries that such caution has led to a growing number of cases of child abuse in which the abuser is not punished.

 In March 2016, Waney Squier, a paediatric neuropathologist who has served as an expert witness in many shaken baby trials, was struck off the medical register.
-Squier appealed the tribunal's decision to the High Court of England and Wales during October 2016.
-On 3 November 2016, the court published a judgment which concluded that "the determination of the MPT is in many significant respects flawed".
-Squier denied the allegations and appealed the decision to strike her off the medical register.
+Squier denied the allegations and appealed the decision.
 As her case was heard by the High Court of England and Wales in October 2016, an open letter to the British Medical Journal questioning the decision to strike off Squier, was signed by 350 doctors, scientists, and attorneys.
 On 3 November 2016, the court published a judgment which concluded that "the determination of the MPT Medical Practitioners Tribunal] is in many significant respects flawed".
 The judge found that she had committed serious professional misconduct but was not dishonest.
 She was reinstated to the medical register but prohibited from giving expert evidence in court for the next three years.

 In 2022, Channel 4 in the UK broadcast a documentary called The Killer Nanny: Did She Do It? concerning the Louise Woodward case.
 In it, civil rights lawyer Clive Stafford Smith stated, "shaken baby syndrome is bullshit".